 Website Advertisement

 1. Look before your get in

-Both Uber and Lyft give you a picture of your driver, along with the make, model and license plate number.
+Both Uber and Lyft give you a picture of your driver, along with their make, model, and license plate number.

-On busy nights like Fridays or Saturdays, please be patient while waiting for your driver.
-Do not walk up to a driver waiting outside a bar to ask for a cash ride.
-They are likely already on a ride, and they may be a fake Uber or Lyft driver.
+On busy nights like Fridays and Saturdays, please be patient while waiting for your driver.
+Do not walk up to drivers waiting outside bars to ask for a cash ride.
+They are likely already on a trip, and they may be fake Uber or Lyft drivers.

+Website Advertisement